 The cheese filling in this lasagna is super easy to make and completely customizable.
 Want to add some vegetables?
 No problem.
 Try adding some well-drained frozen cooked spinach or sauteed zucchini and mushrooms.
 When adding vegetables you want to make sure they are cooked and well-drained to avoid adding too much moisture to the filling.

 As it is this four-cheese lasagna is vegetarian.
-If you have some extra Italian sausage, ground beef or pepperoni lying around?
-This recipe is a great way to use it up!
-You can either cook it and mix it into the sauce or simply add it to the cheese filling.
+If you have some extra cooked Italian sausage, ground beef, or pepperoni lying around, this recipe is a great way to use it up!

-- In a 9×13 pan, spread a small amount of sauce in the bottom of the pan to prevent the noodles from sticking.
+In a 9x13 pan, spread a small amount of sauce on the bottom of the pan to prevent the noodles from sticking.